st-rom/video_captioning/README.md

 # Image-Captioning-Project

 ## Introduction
 This repository contains my implementation of a video captioning system.
-This system takes as input a **video** and generates a **caption** describing the event in the video.
+This system takes as input a **video** and generates a **caption** describing the event in the live video.

 ## Requirements
 For running our code and reproducing the results, the following packages need to be installed first.
 We have used Python 3.6 for the whole of this project.